The concentration in behavioral neuroscience is designed for students with a focused interest in the biological bases of behavior and thought.

 Are there summer internships and/or research opportunities in neuroscience?

 Yes.
 Students in the concentration are encourage to spend at least one summer either in an internship or conducting research.
 There is a small summer research program at WC and similar opportunities for our students at other institutions are available.
 These opportunities are usually very competative, but the rewards can be exceptional.
 In just the last three years, students have obtained summer internship and/or research positions at the National Institutes of Mental Health (NIMH), the National Institute of Drug Abuse (NIDA), the University of Maryland, and the University of South Carolina.

 Who teaches the BN courses?

 Three faculty in the psychology department teach the majority of required psychology courses in the BN concentration.
-These faculty are Dr. Gibson (BN Advisor), Dr. Kerchner and Dr. Spilich.
+These faculty are Dr. Gibson (BN Advisor), Dr. Kerchner, and Dr. Weil.
 You can learn more about them and more about their research interests by visiting the faculty page.

 What careers will the BN concentration prepare me to pursue?

 Plenty!
-Clinical Psychology, Medicine, Pharmacology, Animal Science & Veterinary Science, Neuroscience, and many others.
+Clinical Neuropsychology, Medicine, Pharmacology, Animal Science & Veterinary Science, Neuroscience, and many others.